Aside from being the game's most prolific scorer, Wayne Gretzky also had a way with words.

 Consider Alexander Ovechkin of the Washington Capitals, the greatest goal scorer of this generation (and arguably of all time).
 He rarely skates the puck from end to end to score a goal; instead, he lurks in the weeds, getting lost in coverage, and BOOM!
 The puck finds him.
 An instant later, a rocket of a puck flies past the goalie.
 And yet, if it were that easy, everyone would do it.

 Believe it or not, the quote applies to you, the viewer, as much as it does to a player.

 Like other dynamic team sports, hockey players are constantly in motion on the ice.
 But I implore you to stop pretending you're at an optometrist, following the puck as though it were the doctor's finger.
 If you simply track the puck, you're likely missing the play.

 Let's Get Started

 An old coach of mine once told me that you're the most dangerous player on the ice the second that the puck leaves your stick.
-If that sounds more like a Chinese Proverb, trust me, 12-year old me agrees.
+If that sounds more like a Chinese Proverb, trust me, my 12-year old self agrees.
 All five skaters on the other team are trained to do one thing when the other team has the puck: get it back.
 That means that it's natural to 'puck-watch'.
 Players aren't the only offenders.
 Goalies are fixated on stopping the puck, constantly shifting angles to square up with that vulcanized rubber disk.